circlefin/evm-cctp-contracts/examples/README.md

 # Quickstart: Cross-chain USDC Transfer

+## Overview

-This example uses [Ethers.js](https://docs.ethers.org/v5/getting-started/) and [Metamask](https://metamask.io/) to transfer USDC from address on ETH testnet to another address AVAX testnet.
+This example uses [Ethers.js](https://docs.ethers.org/v5/getting-started/) and [Metamask](https://metamask.io/) to transfer USDC from an address on ETH testnet to another address AVAX testnet.
 The script has 4 steps and can be run in 2 parts.
-Run steps 1 to 3 require Goerli testnet selected in Metamask with associated active address.
-Step 4 require changing the network to Avalance Fuji testnet with associated active address.
+Running steps 1 to 3 require Goerli testnet selected and a associated active address in Metamask.
+Step 4 require changing the network to Avalance Fuji testnet and an address where USDC will be transferred.
+Also add that address to script for `mintRecipient` variable.

-Following guide provides step by step instruction on how to run the script:
+## Following guide provides step by step instruction on how to run the script:
 1. Start a local server by running `python3 -m http.server 8000` in the folder.
 2. Switch to Goerli test network and active address with some USDC and ETH in Metamask browser extension.
 3. Go to `http://localhost:8000` in browser and keep the console opened.